open-formulieren/open-forms/docs/configuration/dmn/index.rst

 In Open Forms it is possible to use form logic rules that call a DMN engine to evaluate decision tables.
 The result of the evaluation can be used to update the value of variables in the form.

-For the developer documentation about DMN, see :ref:`developers_backend_modules_dmn`.
+For the developer documentation about DMN, see :ref:`developers_backend_plugins_dmn`.

 -----------------
 Available plugins